richardartoul/nola/README.md

 2. FDB registry implementation.
 3. ACL policy for module capabilities + access to host functions.
 4. Limiting actor memory usage.
-5. Balancing actors.
-6. Server registration.
-7. Scheduling.
+5. Scheduling.
-8. WASM modules need dedicated storage so they can be large.
+6. WASM modules need dedicated storage so they can be large.
-9. Cycle/dead-lock detection for inter-actor RPC.
+7. Cycle/dead-lock detection for inter-actor RPC.
-10. Use a queue for buffering incoming actor RPCs + backpressure.
+8. Use a queue for buffering incoming actor RPCs + backpressure.

 So many more things.